The FisherPoets Gathering

 Folks keep coming back, schools of them, from all over.
 It's become a cultural highlight of the year for a lot of us, attracting talent from every Pacific state and province, from New England and the Gulf Coast, from Kodiak, Alaska to Sulphur Springs, Arkansas.
 Come join us in the audience or on stage!

-To listen to the FisherPoets Gathering performances live at the Astoria Event Center Feb.
-22 and 23 from 6:00-10:00 pm, tune in to KMUN at 91.9 on the FM dial or streaming on the web at www.coastradio.org
+To listen to the FisherPoets Gathering performances live from the Astoria Event Center Feb.
+21 and 22 from 6:00-10:00 pm, tune in to KMUN at 91.9 on the FM dial or streaming on the web at www.coastradio.org